 Q28: The DASH diet involves having a sodium uptake of:

 A28: 2,300 mg daily

-Q29: Which of these diets has been shown to reduce cardiovascular disease risk up to 30 percent and trigger a significant reduction in the risk of developing Type II diabetes?
+Q29: Which of these diets has been shown to reduce cardiovascular disease risk by up to 30 percent and significantly reduce the risk of developing Type II diabetes?